joakimk/devbox-tools/README.md

-**Status**: Still missing a few features before I can use it myself.
+**Status**: Trying to use it for regular dev.
+Still missing some core features.

 # WIP: This is readme driven development in progress.
 They tool may not yet do what the readme says.